 1. Identify what’s missing

-Before you create a customer service knowledge base, it’s important to understand what needs to change.
+Before creation, it’s important to understand what needs to change.
 If you don’t know where to start, try asking these questions:

 - What questions does my current process raise?